Jay Boberg: MCA Records

 In 1989, I.R.S. signed a five-year distribution deal with MCA Records.
 In 1993, Boberg and Copeland sold I.R.S.
 Records to EMI, and Boberg headed off to Cambridge, Mass. to get his MBA at Harvard Business School at the behest of EMI Chairman Jim Fifield.
 Late in 1993 Boberg was named president of MCA Music Publishing, overseeing all music publishing operations worldwide.
-Alanis Morissette’s Jagged Little Pill was developed at MCA Music in that first year, bringing acclaim to the publisher.
-Two years later, in late 1995, Boberg was named President of MCA Records.
+In late 1995, Boberg was named President of MCA Records.

 Long considered one of the music business’ underachievers, MCA Records under Boberg's leadership, ”has transformed... from the last stop to the first stop for many dealmakers”.
 Using the artist-friendly approach mixed with a fiscal prudence management style he developed while at the far smaller I.R.S.
 Records, Boberg had success with releases by artists Sublime, Mary J. Blige, Blink-182, Live, The Roots, New Radicals and others.
 Under his guidance, the rejuvenated MCA Records label was able to survive intact after a major restructuring when its parent Universal Music Group merged with PolyGram and other labels, which resulted in hundreds of employees losing their jobs at other labels, with very few at MCA Records.

 The 2000 album Hot Shot from reggae artist Shaggy hit No. 1 on the Billboard 200 music charts, to the surprise of the music industry, finding massive crossover success.
 Boberg's low-cost strategy made MCA Records a key contributor to UMG's bottom tier of labels.
 The 2001 release of Blige's album No More Drama did well on its initial release, and after the label rejiggered it six months later, then re-released it, the album reconnected with a broader audience.

 Major upheavals were happening all over the music business when strategies that had worked previously ran up against a rapidly shrinking record label business.
 MCA would release their last album, Twisted Method's Escape from Cape Coma, on July 15, 2003.
 The album was a commercial disaster and the lack of promotion was blamed on MCA's shuttering status.
-Furthermore in 2003, after eight years running MCA Records, Boberg left.
+Furthermore, in 2003, after eight years running MCA Records, Boberg left.
 In his farewell message to MCA Records employees, Boberg said that when he started at MCA, the label's roster “was anemic; the artistic reputation in tatters” and that “the MCA that I leave behind is an artistic and musical gold mine.”
 Most of the current artist roster and staff from MCA were moved over to Geffen during the merge later that year.